Korea and the United Nations: Observers (1948–1991)

+Coming with change of recognition in 1971 of the Chinese seat, North Korea also gained observer status in 1973.
+It also gained admission to the World Health Organization and established observer missions in New York City and Geneva.
+During annual UN General Assembly discussions, North Korean representatives demanded the withdrawal of U.S. troops from the Korean Peninsula and the disestablishment of the United Nations Commission for the Unification and Rehabilitation of Korea.
+South Korean President Park Chung Hee backed separate memberships for the two Koreas, but North Korean leader Kim Il Sung demanded DPRK membership as the sole representative of a unified Korea.
+Every fall, UN General Assembly became a battleground on the "Korean question", with Western Bloc countries introducing resolutions supporting ROK's legitimacy, while DPRK's partners introducing demands to dissolve the United Nations Command and the withdrawal of U.S. troops from South Korea.
+According to Balazs Szalontai, a professor of North Korean studies at Korea University, North Korea initially refused to accept UN resolutions on Korea, as it could not match the more powerful South Korea, but became more eager to raise the issue after the number of pro-DPRK countries in the UN grew.
+In 1975, the UN passed two contradictory motions on Korea; Resolution 3390A supporting South Korea and Resolution 3390B supporting North Korea.

 As the Cold War came to a close, South Korea announced in 1991 that it would seek its own membership in the UN.
 North Korea had previously opposed separate membership in the UN for itself and South Korea because it opposed the permanent recognition of "two Koreas".
 However, with no prospect of a Chinese or Soviet veto of South Korea's bid, North Korea announced that it would also seek UN membership, stating that North Korea "has no alternative but to enter the United Nations at the present stage" to avoid having "important issues related to the interests of the entire Korean nation [being] dealt with in a biased manner on the U.N. rostrum."
+North Korea submitted its application on 8 July 1991, followed by South Korea four weeks later.
 South Korea's Foreign Ministry welcomed North Korea's application, saying that separate memberships for the two Koreas would "greatly contribute to easing tension ... and also facilitate the process of peaceful reunification."
-The UN Security Council unanimously recommended both North Korea and South Korea for membership, with the two countries being admitted on 17 September 1991.
+The UN Security Council unanimously adopted Resolution 46/1, recommending both North Korea and South Korea for membership, with the two countries being admitted on 17 September 1991.
+The flags of the two countries were raised side by side outside the UN Headquarters.

+The Democratic People's Republic of Korea (commonly known as North Korea) and the Republic of Korea (commonly known as South Korea) were simultaneously admitted to the United Nations on 17 September 1991.
+The United States amongst others sponsored their admission, and the U.S. ambassador at the United Nations General Assembly, Thomas R. Pickering, gave a very warm welcome to the seven nations joining that day.